agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/functions.rst

 .. autofunction:: pyAgrum.about

+.. autofunction:: pyAgrum.randomBN

 .. autofunction:: pyAgrum.getPosterior

 .. autofunction:: pyAgrum.generateSample

-.. autofunction:: pyAgrum.generateCSV

 Quick specification of (randomly parameterized) graphical models
 ----------------------------------------------------------------

-aGrUM/pyAgrum offers a so-called "fact" syntax that allows to quickly and compactly specify prototypes of graphical models.
+aGrUM/pyAgrum offers a so-called "fast" syntax that allows to quickly and compactly specify prototypes of graphical models.
 These `fastPrototype` aGrUM's methods have also been wrapped in functions of pyAgrum.

 .. code:: python